Roly67/easy-weightloss-tips/_posts/2018-09-10-simple-exercise-for-weight-loss.md

 description: Simple exercise for weight loss  can help you reach all your fitness goals by including aerobic training, strength training, and flexibility training.
 keywords: simple exercise for weight loss,fitness goals,aerobic training
 image: /assets/images/simple-exercise-for-weight-loss-1.jpg
+header:
+   teaser: /assets/images/simple-exercise-for-weight-loss-1.jpg
 permalink: /simple-exercise-for-weight-loss.html
-index-snippet: Are you looking for the one simple exercise for weight loss that will help you meet your fitness goals?
+excerpt: Are you looking for the one simple exercise for weight loss that will help you meet your fitness goals?

 images:
   - url: /assets/images/simple-exercise-for-weight-loss-1.jpg